fbpx

 Don’t be defined by a job description

 My advice to women looking to take strides in their company today would be to get involved in opportunities around the business that excite you.
 Don’t let teams and job specifications limit you from getting stuck in with all parts of the business.
 Spot a more efficient way of using a marketing tool?
 Let the marketing team know.
 Had an idea about finance data integration?
 Raise it with the accounting managers.
-Ultimately, in our environment, we have to show spirit and demonstrate our value across business verticals and if needed, create our own opportunities to shine.
+Ultimately, in our environment, we have to show spirit and demonstrate our value across business verticals and, if needed, create our own opportunities to shine, which is part of the best practices for women in hardware.
 At the same time, senior leaders (regardless of their gender) need to mentor and champion junior women, actively rewarding talent and ambition.

 RELATED ARTICLES